-A grievance is any area of complaint that is outside the scope of specific provider scoring results but related to administrative operations and the Provider's interface with the Department of Family and Children Services.
+A grievance is any area of complaint that is outside the scope of specific PBP scoring results or annual comprehensive review results but related to administrative operations and the Provider's interface with the Department of Family and Children Services.
 All grievances should be documented on the Provider Dispute Form and submitted to OPM.